 Freehub Engagement

 In addition to the specifications provided, we tested the freehub engagement of each model by riding each wheelset.
-The differences are quite noticeable and very easy to detect, especially when going from coasting to pedaling or when making short ratcheting pedal strokes through technical uphill sections of trail.
+The differences are quite noticeable and very easy to detect, especially when going from coasting to pedaling or making short ratcheting pedal strokes through technical uphill sections of trail.
 Freehubs with more lag result in more chain slap, clunking noises, and a generally lower performance feel.

 Weight